konclude/Konclude/Readme.md

 - CONFIGURATION:

 	Konclude can be configured with configuration files, which are also OWLlink request files where only the 'Set' command is used.
 'Set' commands without the specification of a specific knowledge base configure the default settings in Konclude, which are used to instantiate the configurations of newly created knowledge bases.
 It is highly recommended to NOT change the default configuration of Konclude, because many available configurations are only for debugging, testing and experimenting.
-However, if Konclude requires too much main memory, then you can try to deactivate the satisfiability or unsatisfiability caching (see example configuration file in './Configs' directory).
-The parameter '-c FILEPATH' can be used to load a configuration file.
+However, if Konclude requires too much main memory, then you can try to deactivate the satisfiability or unsatisfiability caching (see example configuration file in `Configs` directory).
+The parameter `-c FILEPATH` can be used to load a configuration file.